dlete/wk_eos/documentation/operation.md

     -w $(pwd) \
     ghcr.io/srl-labs/clab bash
 ```
 Note that it will end up with the shell `ash` istead of `bash`.
 That is because the container is an Alpine image and Alpine does not have the shell `bash`.
-You can check with `echo $SHELL`.
+You can verify what shell does use the terminal with `echo $SHELL`.

-With the AVD quickstart image
+With the AVD quickstart image (this container does not place you as root, you will have to sudo when necessary)
 ```shell
 docker run --rm -it --privileged \
     --name container_avd \